Nonlinear entanglement witnesses for four qubits in mutually unbiased bases: Thermal entanglement and its detection

-Using the negativity of this, we can estimate the threshold temperature, $ T_{th} $, for entanglement in the thermodynamic limit.
+Using this inequality we can estimate the threshold temperature, $ T_{th} $, for entanglement in the thermodynamic limit.
 Fig.~\ref{fig:Fig_4} shows the plot of this condition in terms of temperature for $ a_{0}=a_{1}=p=h=1 $, and three values of $ J =-1, -2, -3 , -\infty$.
 For $ T<T_{th} $, the entanglement has been detected by our nonlinear witness (\ref{NonLinearEWsPis}).
-These threshold temperature is represented in Table.~\ref{tab:1}.
-It is seen that threshold temperature increases and reaches to its maximum with the decrease of $ J $.
+These threshold temperatures are represented in Table.~\ref{tab:1}.
+It is seen that threshold temperatures increase and reach to their maximum values with the decrease of $ J $.
+This means for lower $J$, the entanglement can be detected for higher $T$.

 It is interesting to consider the detection condition for extreme limits of $ J $ and $ h $,

 or $ (a_{0}+8 a_{1} p) > 3$.
 This result is independent of temperature and for values such as $ a_{0}=a_{1}=p=1 $, not only the system is entangled in any temperature but also we have a witness detecting this entanglement.